etterli/opentitan-etp/README.md

 The optimized design can be found on the branch `opt-no-subtractor` (0fc63fd8aa988dcda144c81fc6edb5c07b5869eb).

 This change results in a smaller design (area wise) and better timing.
-But the total execution time rises from 12 cycles to 13 cycles, resulting in a NTT speed-up of around 3.27x (-5%).
+But the total execution time rises from 12 cycles to 13 cycles, resulting in a NTT speed-up of around 3.27x (-5%) at a fixed clock frequency.
 The relevant benchmarks can be found on the branch `benchmark` (94bdc0a069d3eb3a26dd579350844315fd66e0f1) at `./sw/otbn/ntt/tests/` (`ntt_mldsa_exp_reduction_test.s`, `intt_mldsa_exp_reduction_test.s.s`).
 The actual NTT implementation is at `/sw/otbn/ntt/ntt_mldsa_exp_reduction.s` and `/sw/otbn/ntt/intt_mldsa_exp_reduction.s`, respectively.

+### Optimization 2: No 16-bit support
+The resulting design has still a relatively large area overhead and a bad timing.
+As many PCQ schemes don't need 16-bit multiplications, the 16-bit multiplication support is removed.
+This allows to simplify the lane selection and also the vectorized multiplier can be implemented with fewer partial product generations (fewer but larger multipliers).
+With less partial products the side-channel attack (SCA) mitigations can also be reduced, resulting in a better optimized design.

+This results in a quite smaller area overhead of only +14% @ 8ns.
+The design can be found on the branch `opt-no16b` (7c4a12c207657cfc422054a4a57c019ff26b2e89).

 ## Open Points
 For a full and secure implementation of ML-DSA, future work is definitively required on the following topics: